 Progressive Corp.
-(PGR) filed patent- infringement lawsuits against State Farm Mutual Automobile Insurance Co. and Hartford Financial Services Group Inc. (HIG) over auto coverage based on vehicle usage.
+(PGR:US) filed patent- infringement lawsuits against State Farm Mutual Automobile Insurance Co. and Hartford Financial Services Group Inc. (HIG:US) over auto coverage based on vehicle usage.

 The insurers are infringing three patents that related to vehicle monitoring and ways the monitoring is used to determine insurance rates, Progressive contends.
 Both complaints were filed yesterday in federal court in Cleveland.

 The complaints target Hartford’s “TrueLane” and State Farm’s “Drive Safe & Save” initiatives.
 The programs get data regarding location, mileage, speed and other information from an onboard computer to calculate a “safety score” on the driver.